inclusion-international/nfc-reader-in2-ss2024/README.md

 ## Documentation
 Comprehensive documentation and user guides are available in the `docs` directory.
 These guides are designed to support users in utilizing the NFC reader and app with AsTeRICS-Grid.

-## Contribution
-We welcome contributions to improve this project.
-Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ---

 Feel free to reach out if you have any questions or need further assistance with the project setup.
 Happy building!